Vogeltak/maxcrone.org/_food/asia/palestine.md

 Now apparently Palestinian traditional grandma's scoop up the ful with onions that have been soaking in some good olive oil.
 Naturally, I tried my hand at that too.
 It is a bit intense, but good to have tried.

+## Rummaniyya

+{% include image.html name="2021-08-24-rummaniyya" size="1280" caption="Lentil-aubergine-pomegranate stew served with rice in wooden bowl, in my kitchen in Amsterdam, 2021." %}

+A lentil, aubergine and pomegranate stew from the Gaza strip.
+Inspired by a recipe from Yasmin Khan's book *Zaitoun: Recipes from the Palestinian Kitchen*, which I casually browsed in the Waterstone's in Amsterdam recently.
+Also see [Wikipedia](https://en.wikipedia.org/wiki/Palestinian_cuisine#Gaza), [The Guardian](https://www.theguardian.com/lifeandstyle/2017/feb/02/rummaniyeh-pomegranate-lentil-stew-recipe-palestinian-food-joudie-kalla-cook-residency) and the [Taste Atlas](https://www.tasteatlas.com/rummaneyye).

+Place lentils in a saucepan and add enough water.
+Put on middle-high heat, add ground cumin and coriander, and simmer for about fifteen minutes until the lentils begin to soften.
+A quick note on the lentils to use: I had red lentils lying around, but these actually are too soft and lose their shape after cooking them down.
+In the recipes I read, everyone suggests brown lentils instead.

+In the meanwhile, cut a few aubergines (peel the skin if you want) into cubes with two centimeter dimensionality.
+Add them to the pan, along with eighty milliliters of pomegranate molasses, sumac, salt, pepper, and some olive oil.
+Shimmer for a while.

+Fry some finely minced onions and garlic until soft, golden, and fragrant.
+Set aside when finished.

+I used some of that oil and aromatics to prepare my rice.
+Quickly fried it in the pan, then added water and let it come up to a boil.
+Add salt, turn heat down, and cover with a lid.

+After the rice is cooked and you took it off the heat to rest for five minutes, swirl the onion-garlic mixture through the rummaniyya.

+Traditionally this would be served with a flatbread like [taboon](https://www.youtube.com/watch?v=IhHphbIetBg) instead of rice.

+Garnish with pomegranate seeds and some fresh herbs (mint, parsley), drizzle over some extra olive oil.